|About Joey Krietemeyer|

-Antoni Porowski, 34, was born in Montreal, Canada to Polish immigrants.
+Born in May 1987, Joey Krietemeyer has a German ancestry and hails from Madeira, Ohio.
+Antoni Porowski, was born on March 14, 1984, in Montreal, Canada to Polish immigrants.

 Krietemeyer and Porowski aren’t married but have been together for seven years.
-Never too shy to gush about his boyfriend, Porowski admitted in an interview that they are “basically married.”
+Never too shy to gush about his then-boyfriend, Porowski admitted in an interview that they are “basically married.”

 Porowski is also close to Krietemeyer’s parents.
-In fact, it’s customary for him to make an elaborate Sunday dinner for his boyfriend and his boyfriend’s parents.
+In fact, it was customary for him to make an elaborate Sunday dinner for his boyfriend and his boyfriend’s parents.

-Given their longstanding relationship, this couple has learned to filter out the bad and block out the haters.
+Given their longstanding relationship, they learned to filter out the bad and block out the haters.
 Porowski has dealt with a lot of negative attention since his appearance on Queer Eye.

 While he tends to stay away from anything negative that is written on him, Krietemeyer does not.
-And he can tell when his boyfriend is getting emotional on camera.
+After being together for years, he could tell when his boyfriend is getting emotional on camera.